coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### The 'Wait For Debugger' Feature

-Once you start UnCrackable App Level 1 on a rooted device, the app detects that is has been run in debuggable mode.
-A modal dialog is shown and the app terminates once the user taps the OK button.
-Fortunately, Android's Developer options contain the useful "Wait for Debugger" settings, which allows you to automatically suspend a selected app doing startup until a JDWP debugger connects.
+UnCrackable App is not stupid: It notices that it has been run in debuggable mode and reacts by shutting down.
+A modal dialog is shown immediately and the crackme terminates once you tap the OK button.

+Fortunately, Android's Developer options contain the useful "Wait for Debugger" feature, which allows you to automatically suspend a selected app doing startup until a JDWP debugger connects.
 By using this feature, you can connect the debugger before the detection mechanism runs, and trace, debug and deactivate that mechanism.
-It's really an unfair advantage, but on the other hand, we don't really have a reason to play fair.
+It's really an unfair advantage, but on the other hand, reverse engineers never play fair!

 <img src="Images/Chapters/0x05c/debugger_detection.jpg" width="350px" />

-Pick <code>Uncrackable1</code> as the debugging application and activate the "Wait for Debugger" switch.
+In the Developer Settings, pick <code>Uncrackable1</code> as the debugging application and activate the "Wait for Debugger" switch.

 <img src="Images/Chapters/0x05c/developer-options.jpg" width="350px" />